 “Book on a Tuesday around 3 p.m Eastern Time”: FareCompare advise to book at this time because release their weekly sales on Monday evening or early on Tuesday, so competitive airlines will adjust to the lowest price by mid-afternoon.
 While it’s rather true for the US, the rule doesn’t apply to Europe and again, it’s more a question of when people book.

 “Last-minute tickets are always cheaper”: That is a very risky bet.
 You can indeed wait and pray the airline will have something interesting for you - but don’t bet your holidays on this alone.
 The same goes for going to the airport at the last minute hoping that the airline will have empty seats and that you’ll make a bargain.
 Nothing guarantees that the fares will be cheaper.

 When to book your flight

-If you’re traveling internationally, you might want to book even earlier than that: 3 months in advance is usually ideal.
+If you’re traveling internationally, you might want to book even earlier than that: between 4 and 3 months in advance is usually ideal.